 Our proposals aim to provide places for people to live that are considerate to the environment and will promote the wellbeing of existing and future residents in Great Totham.

 Maldon District Council will benefit from substantial financial payments in relation to the New Homes Bonus and Council tax payments generated as a direct result of the scheme.

 If it is deemed there is not sufficient capacity in local schools, a contribution will be paid to to ensure that sufficient school places are made available, for example through the funding of new classrooms.

 The land we are proposing to develop is currently agricultural land and is therefore home to very few species of plants or animals.

 With the creation of new homes and gardens and the introduction of new trees and hedgerows, the living environment will be enhanced for the benefit of residents and wildlife alike.

-We are currently at the stage of preparing an outline planning application to support the residential development of this site.
 An outline planning application seeks permission for the principle of development on the site.
-More detailed considerations such as the appearance of the dwellings or landscaping planting plans will be subject to a further planning application known as 'Reserved Matters'.
+More detailed considerations such as the appearance of the dwellings or landscaping and planting plans will be subject to a further planning application known as 'Reserved Matters'.